corgi00/Skyrmion_JPSJ/Figure4_Figure5/README.md

 ## Figure 4 and Figure 5
-This folder contains the data and scripts used to reproduce Figure 4 and Figure 5.
+This folder contains script used to reproduce Figure 4 and Figure 5.

 ### Description
 The local Chern marker along the lines `a`, `b` and `c` shown in Figs. 3, and the local Chern marker along the central 12 sites of lines `b` and `c`.